Faeryn/OutwardBetterInventory/README.md

 - **Show item silver value**: Shows or hides item silver value (base price) in the inventory.
 Note that this is usually higher than sell price.

 ## Planned features:
+- Change item display value with keypress (inventory action)
+- Sort inventory items
+- Ability too mark items as favourites (so they show before other items in the inventory)
 - Drag and drop items and skills onto quickslots to assign
 - Skill menu filters (offensive, sigils, boons, mana spells, stamina skills, etc)
 - Custom skill menu filters (based on user specified criteria)